RocketRider/GreenForce-Player/README.md

 - Playing video files (depending on the installed DirectShow codecs; E.g. Windows 7: wmv, avi, mpg, mpeg, vob, asf, ...)
 - Integrated Ogg and Flac Decoder!
 - automatic download of LAV Filter codecs (divx, mpeg 4 avc, mpeg 4 asp support)
+- no installation of codecs in the windows registry required (LAV filter codecs are used without registering them)
 - Audio playback (depending on the installed DirectShow codecs; E.g. Windows 7: ogg, flac, wma, mp3, wav, ...)
 - Custom container format (*. gfp) for password protected media (provides configuration options to prevent screenshots and to restore the original file).
 - For more codecs you can install a codec pack like K-Lite codecs (http://www.codecguide.com)